Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Amortized Causal Learning

+We start by formally defining structural causal models (SCMs).
 An SCM defines the causal generative process of a set of $d$ endogenous (causal) random variables $\bm{V}= \{X_1, \cdots, X_d\}$, where each causal variable $X_i$ is defined as a function of a subset of other causal variables ($\bm{V}\setminus \{ X_i\}$) and an exogenous noise variable $N_i$: